wapiti-scanner/wapiti/doc/integration_system.md

     __supplementary_argument__
     As you can see above, the first target will inherit from the scenario supplementary argument, the second one will have both argument and the third one runs with it own supplementary argument

     Some arguments are already supplied by default and can't be changed.
-Wapiti will always be run with ``--detailed-report --flush-session --verbose 2 -f json``.
+Wapiti will always be ran with ``--detailed-report --flush-session --verbose 2 -f json``.
 The outpout path of the reports will also be supplied, supplying it here may break you scenario.
     <br/>

     __report_filter_tree__